 5. Josh Powell Had Allegedly Talked About How To Get Rid Of A Body

-In August 2012, West Valley City police released documents showing that Joshua took actions that were regarded as highly suspicious following her disappearance.
-They indicated that Josh liquidated Susan’s retirement accounts, withdrew his children from daycare, and spoke to coworkers about how to hide a body.
+In August 2012, the West Valley City Police department reportedly released documents showing Josh took actions that were regarded as highly suspicious following her disappearance.
+They indicated that Josh liquidated Susan’s retirement accounts, withdrew his children from daycare and spoke to coworkers about how to hide a body.
 Allegedly, he said police would never find a body in a vertical mine shaft because it would be too dangerous to investigate.

 Watch the premiere of the all-new special Susan Powell: An ID Murder Mystery Wednesday, December 12 at 9/8c on Investigation Discovery!